 Reference Material for Cultural Competency

 Prioritizing Equity video series illuminates how determinants of health uniquely impact marginalized communities, public health and health equity, with an eye on both short-term and long-term implication.

 Critical Measures, a training and management consulting company, has a website that contains a useful fact sheet defining cultural competence, why it is important, and how health care practitioners can obtain cultural competency training.
 Critical Measures also offers CME courses that can be accessed from their site.

-Askme3®, licensed to the National Patient Safety Foundation, is a health literacy education program designed to improve communication between patients and health care providers, encourage patients to become more active members of their health care team, and promote improvedhealth outcomes.
+Askme3®, licensed to the Institute for Healthcare Improvement, is a health literacy education program designed to improve communication between patients and health care providers, encourage patients to become more active members of their health care team, and promote improvedhealth outcomes.

 Substance Abuse and Mental Health Services Administration(SAMHSA) has various publications to assist practitioners and clinicians in providing sensitive and effective mental health services to people of diverse cultural backgrounds.
 FromSAMHSA’s publications-ordering website, enter "cultural competence" in the search box.